jeversmann/spawncamping-configs/README.md

 # spawncamping-configs
-A collection of dotfiles, inspired by Square's maximum-awesome
+A collection of dotfiles, inspired by Square's maximum-awesome.
+To install, clone the repo into `~/.spawncamping-configs` and run `install.sh`.